West Australian Football League: Premierships

-East Fremantle has won the most premierships, with 29, most recently in 1998.
+East Fremantle has won the most premierships, with 30, most recently in 2023.
 West Perth rank second with 20 premierships, the most recent in 2022.

-The reigning premiers (2022) are West Perth, winning its 20th premiership.

 The first premiership was awarded in 1885, and was won by the Rovers Football Club, which disbanded in 1899.

 Wooden spoons

 Subiaco and Swan Districts have the equal most wooden spoons, with 21.
 Swan Districts most recent wooden spoon was in 2019, while Subiaco had their most recent in 1996.

-The reigning wooden spooners (2022) are West Coast Eagles, with its 2nd wooden spoon.
+The most recent team to receive the wooden spoon (2024) are West Coast Eagles, with its 4th wooden spoon.